udoprog/unicycle/README.md

 # unicycle

+**Note:** This project is experimental.
+It involves a large amount of unsafe and possibly bad assumptions which needs to be either vetted or removed before you should consider putting it in production.

 This provides an experimental variant of `FuturesUnordered` aimed to be _fairer_.
 Easier to maintain, and store the futures being polled in a way which provides better memory locality.

 ## Architecture

-The `Unordered` type stores all futures being polled in a `PinSlab`.
-This [slab] maintains a growable collection of fixed-size memory regions, allowing it to store immovable objects.
+The `Unordered` type stores all futures being polled in a `PinSlab` (See [slab] for details, all though note that `PinSlab` is different).
+This maintains a growable collection of fixed-size memory regions, allowing it to store immovable objects.
 The primary feature of a slab is that it automatically reclaims memory at low cost.
-Each future inserted into the slab is asigned an _index_.
+Each future inserted into the slab is assigned an _index_.

 Next to the futures we maintain two bitsets, one _active_ and one _alternate_.
-When a future is woken up, the bit associated with its index is set in the _active_ set, and the waker associated with the poll to `Unordered` is called.
+When a future is woken up, the bit associated with its index is set in the active set, and the waker associated with the poll to `Unordered` is called.

-Once `Unordered` is polled, it atomically swaps the _active_ and _alternate_ bitsets, waits until it has exclusive access to the now _alternate_ bitset, and drains it from all the indexes which have been flagged to determine which futures to poll.
+Once `Unordered` is polled, it atomically swaps the active and alternate bitsets, waits until it has exclusive access to the now _alternate_ bitset, and drains it from all the indexes which have been flagged to determine which futures to poll.